 All volunteers must also have DBS clearance.
 For any extended contact with children, when children may be left alone with an adult, or when an adult visitor may be in and around the school building, a full DBS search will be conducted.
 Visitors who do not yet have clearance will under no circumstance be left alone with a child or group of children.

-The designated adults for Child Protection/Safeguarding are Mr Humble, Mr Hunt, Mrs Thompson, Miss Hopps and Mrs Hope and the designated governor is Mr Johnson.
+The designated adults for Child Protection/Safeguarding are Mrs Brown, Mr Hunt, Miss Hopps and Mrs Hope and the designated governor is Mrs Wood.